Get your tickets for Collaborative, the nonprofit conference for innovative leaders. See you May 14-15 in Chicago!

 The Impact of Cryptocurrency Donations on the Future of Nonprofit Giving

-Cryptocurrency remains one of the biggest opportunities for growth to both for-profit and nonprofit organizations alike.
+Cryptocurrency remains one of the biggest opportunities for growth for both for-profit and nonprofit organizations alike.

-It takes time and resources to better understand cryptocurrency, but learning how your nonprofit can get involved is worth the investment.
+Better understanding cryptocurrency takes time and resources, but learning how your nonprofit can get involved is worth the investment.